A primer on power: just with this module you'll be ahead of 90% of your peers.4

 Or better yet, to do what you want while also persuading others to join your team, on your side.

-And to truly flaunt the rules effectively you want to look like you respect the rule.
-Then people will allow you more latitude because, first, you seem a pro-social person who respects the bigger group.
+And to truly flaunt the rules effectively you want to look like you respect the rule -and the people behind those rules-.
+Then people allow you more latitude because, first, you seem a pro-social person who respects the bigger group.

 And second, it feels like this is just an exception.

-And of course, you will also notice the basics of power here at play, again.
+And of course, you notice the basics of power here at play, again.

-My delivery is within a frame of “me, for her, with her, but also with you all, and for you all” (collaborative frame, and “service leadership” style)
+My delivery is within a frame of “me, for her, with her, but also with you all, and for you all” (collaborative frame, and “servant leadership” style).

 Try to take a guess who was the one most listened to, most beloved, but also more respected and more accepted and wanted as a leader?